-Chemical spills will be cleaned up by a Nanorab lab administrator A spill kit is located in 333A in a yellow bag beside the acid fume hood, under the oven bench.
+Chemical spills will be cleaned up by a NanoFab lab administrator.

+A spill kit is located in 333A in a yellow bag beside the acid fume hood, under the oven bench.
 There is also a spill kit located in ARC 330 next to the dicing saw.
 These kits contain the needed materials to safely cleanup a spill.
-Instructions are included in each spill kit.
-The following morals have been trained on showing or will also my .
-In case of a showing
+Instruction are included in each spill kit.

-- ☐ The following people have been trained on chemical spill cleanup.
+The following people have been trained on chemical spill cleanup.
 In case of a chemical spill, you MUST seek help from one or more of the following people:

-- Ewa Lisicka: ext.
-7223, Room 318

-- Spyros Ntais: ext.
+Ewa Lisicka: ext.
+7223, Room 318 Spyros Ntais: ext.
 7221, Room 316